 the $2014.00 donation to build the torch.

-The 2016 Arctic Winter Games are being hosted in Nuuk, Greenland.
+The 2016 Arctic Winter Games were hosted in Nuuk, Greenland.

-It will be the biggest event of its kind in the history of
+It was the biggest event of its kind in the history of

 Greenland.
-Sixteen sports will be held in Nuuk with the
+Fifteen sports were held in Nuuk with the

 hockey competition being held in Iqaluit, Nunavut.

 In 2018 the Games will be hosted in the South Slave